WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 including stateful features corresponding to hardware features implemented in the firmware of the spectrometer itself.

-- AccessoryControlFeature: not currently used; created for 220190 / 220290 USB
+- `AccessoryControlFeature`: not currently used; created for 220190 / 220290 USB
   boards with OEM Accessory Connector
-- AmbientTemperatureFeature: used for boards with ambient thermistor (typically STM32 ARM)
+- `AmbientTemperatureFeature`: used for boards with ambient thermistor (typically STM32 ARM)
-- BatteryFeature: used on XS spectrometers with batteries
+- `BatteryFeature`: used on XS spectrometers with batteries
-- DetectorTemperatureFeature: used on Regulated and Cooled spectrometers with a detector TEC
+- `DetectorTemperatureFeature`: used on Regulated and Cooled spectrometers with a detector TEC
-- **EEPROMEditor:** used to display EEPROM contents (if not authenticated), or edit them (if logged-in)
+- **`EEPROMEditor`**: used to display EEPROM contents (if not authenticated), or edit them (if logged-in)
-- EEPROMWriter: encapsulates function to send an EEPROM to Wasatch.PY for writing to non-volitile storage
+- `EEPROMWriter`: encapsulates function to send an EEPROM to Wasatch.PY for writing to non-volitile storage
-- ExternalTriggerFeature:
+- `ExternalTriggerFeature`: not recently tested, as most models lack an external triggering connector
-- GainDBFeature: control gain (dB) in XS spectrometers
+- `GainDBFeature`: control gain (dB) in XS spectrometers
-- HighGainModeFeature: toggle high-gain mode on InGaAs spectrometers
+- `HighGainModeFeature`: toggle high-gain mode on InGaAs spectrometers
-- **IntegrationTimeFeature:** control integration time
+- **`IntegrationTimeFeature`**: control integration time
-- **LaserControlFeature:** control laser (dis/enable and power via PWM)
+- **`LaserControlFeature`**: control laser (dis/enable and power via PWM)
-- LaserTemperatureFeature: monitor laser temperature and (if supported) control setpoint
+- `LaserTemperatureFeature`: monitor laser temperature and (if supported) control setpoint
-- LaserWatchdogFeature: configure / enable laser watchdog on XS spectrometers
+- `LaserWatchdogFeature`: configure / enable laser watchdog on XS spectrometers
-- MultiPos: experimental class to support spectrometers with multiple grating positions
+- `MultiPos`: experimental class to support spectrometers with multiple grating positions
-- **Multispec:** encapsulate management, selection, display and settings across multiple connected spectrometers
+- **`Multispec`**: encapsulate management, selection, display and settings across multiple connected spectrometers
-- RegionControlFeature: experimental class to support multiple ROI on 2D detectors
+- `RegionControlFeature`: experimental class to support multiple ROI on 2D detectors
-- **Spectrometer:** standard class to control and encapsulate settings/state for a single spectrometer; contains .settings (SpectrometerSettings) and .app_state (SpectrometerApplicationState)
+- **`Spectrometer`**: standard class to control and encapsulate settings/state for a single spectrometer; contains .settings (SpectrometerSettings) and .app_state (SpectrometerApplicationState)
-- **SpectrometerApplicationState:** holds state relating to a single spectrometer which is only relevant to the ENLIGHTEN application (as opposed to the driver-level SpectrometerSettings, EEPROM and SpectrometerState of Wasatch.PY, which are applicable to _any_ spectrometer user and are not "ENLIGHTEN-specific")
+- **`SpectrometerApplicationState`**: holds state relating to a single spectrometer which is only relevant to the ENLIGHTEN application (as opposed to the driver-level SpectrometerSettings, EEPROM and SpectrometerState of Wasatch.PY, which are applicable to _any_ spectrometer user and are not "ENLIGHTEN-specific")